HarcourtsAcademy/grav-ha-user/pages/02.training/10.sales/04.istart/istart-online.md

 This programme is designed for new to real estate salespersons as well as those who operate as a personal or buyer’s assistant.

 ## Course Fee
-$60.00 / ZAR R250  (Complimentary if you have registered for [Getting Started the Harcourts Way](/getting-started-the-harcourts-way) 4-day Sales Programme)
+$60.00 / ZAR R250  (Complimentary if you have registered for [Getting Started the Harcourts Way](/getting-started-the-harcourts-way) 4-day Sales Program)